-C++ was used to create the Credit Card Validator application.
-It uses the Luhn algorithm to verify the credit card number and identify the type of credit card.
-The C++ programming language was used to create a Credit Card Validator application that verifies the validity of a user's credit card number.
+C++ was employed in developing the Credit Card Validator program, which utilizes the Luhn algorithm to validate credit card numbers and determine their card type.
+The application, built using the C++ programming language, verifies the authenticity of a user's credit card number.

 Overview